sarathn2013/terraform2/README.md

 Terraform script for vpc peering
 ===
-This terraform script will create a simple stack in aws with two vpc's with public and private subnets and internet gateways attached to public subnet and establishes a peering connection between them.
+This terraform script will create a simple stack in aws with two vpc's with public and private subnets and internet gateways attached to public subnet and establishes a peering connection between two VPC's.

 Pre - Requisites:
 ---